mistodon/pygame_tutorial/tutorials/part1.md

 Okay, we’re going to make a game in Python.
 And it’s not important what *kind* of game it is just yet, or what components will be *in* the game.
 For now, we just want to get the overall structure right.

-You can find all the code for these tutorials [here](https://github.com/mistodon/pygame_tutorial/archive/refs/heads/main.zip) and you can find the finished code for this part [here](https://github.com/mistodon/pygame_tutorial/blob/main/code/part1.py).
+You can download all the code for these tutorials [here](https://github.com/mistodon/pygame_tutorial/archive/refs/heads/main.zip).
+This download contains the images used by the game too.
+You can also find the finished code for this part [here](https://github.com/mistodon/pygame_tutorial/blob/main/code/part1.py).
 If you want to skip to the final product and play around with it, feel free!
 Otherwise, read on to see how we got there.

+> Another quick note: the code here expects a certain file structure.
+The code to be in `code/` and the images to be in `assets/images/`.
+>
+> If you’re using the command line, you would need to use `python code/part1.py` to run it.
+>
+> If you’re using an editor Visual Studio Code, you’ll need to open the entire `pygame_tutorial` folder, and run `part1.py`, to ensure that the editor can see both the code and images in the right place.

 But before we actually write any code, let’s talk about some of the reasons we’re going to structure it the way we are.